Opentrons/Protocols/protocols/1487-weatherbys-scientific/README.md

 [Opentrons](http://www.opentrons.com/)

 ## Categories
-* Molecular Biology
 * NGS Library Prep
+    * Plate Mapping

 ## Description
 With this protocol, your robot can transfer four 96-well plates to a single 384-well plate.
 Layout can be found in Additional Notes.